 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 You probably don’t notice it right away.
 It might creep up after you’ve been sitting at your desk for hours, chipping away at your daily to-dos.
-Or perhaps it’s because you always carry your backpack on your right side or take calls by squeezing your phone between your shoulder and ear.
+Or perhaps it’s when you’ve been carrying your backpack on one side or taking calls by squeezing your phone between your shoulder and ear.

 Whatever the reason, sooner or later it hits you: Your shoulders are scrunched, your neck hurts, and your muscles feel tight.

-“The neck and upper back area hold a lot of tension,” says Karena Wu, a physical therapist and owner of ActiveCare Physical Therapy in New York.
+“The neck and upper back area hold a lot of tension,” says Karena Wu, a physical therapist and owner of ActiveCare Physical Therapy in NYC.
 “The amount of time spent with forward head and shoulder posturing increases the stress on the soft tissue and joints in the area.”

 “This move helps someone find their good, upright postural position and moves the spinal column and soft tissues to increase circulation and blood flow,” Wu says.

 From a standing position, slouch slightly forward.
 No need to overdo this part, Wu says, because we’re already biased to move in this direction.
 Now, overcorrect to an upright position with a slight bend to your upper back (without putting pressure on your neck or low back).

 Our model, physical therapist Rebecca Young, suggests reaching your hand behind you to touch the area between your shoulder blades to make sure you’re feeling the movement in the right place: your upper back and shoulder blades.
 Repeat 3 to 5 times in each direction.

 This move sounds easy enough, but we bet you’ll need to concentrate on isolating your shoulder blades (and not simply moving your shoulders up and down).